FeroxFoxxo/MQReawakened/README.md

 MQ consists of the following components:

-* A login server that speaks the MQ network protocol over TCP
+* A login server and asset host running through Asp.Net via HTTP
-* A shard server that does the same on another port
+* A shard server that speaks the MQ network protocol over TCP

 #### For 2012
 * A web browser compatible with the old NPAPI plugin interface